Driving person centered approaches & influencing systems change

 Why this strategy is important:

 Asthma is an inflammatory condition of the airways that affects someone’s ability to breathe and can be fatal.
 Preventing and treating asthma in Australia has come a long way due largely to advances in research, treatment and technology.
 However, progress in reducing the burden of this disease has plateaued.
-The prevalence and impact of asthma is increasing each year, now affecting nearly 2.8 million Australians.
+The number of people with asthma and the impact of the condition are increasing each year.
+Asthma now affects nearly 2.8 million Australians.

 Asthma is a health problem that demands our attention and creativity to find a better way forward.

-In 2022-23, over 31,000 people were hospitalised due to asthma – yet more than 90% of hospitalisations were potentially preventable.
+In 2023-24, about 32,000 hospitalisations were due to asthma – yet 90% of these hospitalisations were considered potentially preventable.
 This highlights the opportunity for real progress to happen.

 As the only consumer peak body for people with asthma, Asthma Australia is well positioned to lead the work of reducing this avoidable burden and creating lasting change.